ahillss/ReverseEngineeringNotes/README.md

 ## (Hex) Editor

-* when editing instructions, blocks of instructions cannot be just moved around because memory offsets used to refer to locations within the program will be made invalid
+* when editing instructions, cannot just move instructions around, as some may rely on memory offsets, rendering them invalid.

 ### [HT Editor](https://github.com/sebastianbiallas/ht)

 * builtin disassembler where you can see the assembly representation of the hex code as you type
-* allows you to view the executable/library file headers (the virtual address offset you get from the header part may be different from other tools)
+* can view the executable/library file headers (the virtual address offset you get from the header part may be different from other tools)
 * like many other disassemblers the whole file is disassembled (e.g. header, data, code etc) so you will need to know where the code section is
 * there also is [beye](http://beye.sourceforge.net) which is very similar to ht, but frequently crashes.

 ### [Cutter](https://github.com/radareorg/cutter)

 * provides a GUI interface to [Radare2](https://radare.org).
 * shows the disassembly but also allows you to edit those instructions and will write the hex changes for you
 * doesn't seem to want to let you see the hex for non code parts of the file
-* hex codes aren't side by side the dissassembly, though you can bring up a second window to show the hex
+* hex codes aren't side by side with the dissassembly, though you can bring up a second window to show the hex

 ### [HxD](https://mh-nexus.de/en/hxd/)